ShpakovDmitry/BareMetal/README.md

 #### Description

 ###### Microcontroller startup
-When the AVR microcontroller leaves `RESET` state instruction, it starts to execute instruction at address `0x0000`.
+When the AVR microcontroller leaves `RESET` state, it starts to execute instruction at address `0x0000`.